On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Introduction

+Furthermore and in parallel to prediction capabilities, the availability of accurate forecasting methods is essential to effective model-predictive control approaches, which may represent a decisive factor for the safety of ships in extreme weather.
+It should be noted that ML and ROM approaches may be applied both to (a) the prediction of the performance for new ship designs or untested conditions and (b) the forecasting of relevant variables (such as motions, trajectories, and loads) based on available data.
+The first task usually follows a system identification setting \cite{silva2022data} whereas the second task is based on forecasting methodologies \cite{diez2022-OEME}.
+The conceptual scheme for system identification and forecasting settings is shown in Fig. \ref{fig:fcVSsi}.

 Several approaches have been proposed to predict/forecast ship motions, including classic techniques based on statistical principles, as also ML methods, e.g. linear regression approaches have good forecasting performance and low computational cost, which makes them suitable for real-time realizations \cite{AR}.
 ML methods are very promising due to their capability of performing nonlinear modeling without an a priori knowledge of the relationships between input and output variables, like real-life ship motions \cite{ANN,SVR,NN,PSO-LSTM,LSTM,LSTM-GPR}.
-In particular, recurrent-type neural networks (RNN), such as long-short term memory (LSTM) and gated recurrent units (GRU), have shown their good short-term prediction/nowcasting capability for ship maneuvering in waves \cite{dagostino2021-MARINE}.
+In particular, recurrent-type neural networks (RNN), such as long-short term memory (LSTM) and gated recurrent units (GRU), have shown their good short-term prediction/nowcasting capability for ship maneuvering in waves \cite{dagostino2022-OEME}.
 Nevertheless, according to current discussions in the data science community, these methods require more hands-on experience to set them up and make them efficient.
 Furthermore, ML computational cost is generally higher than statistical methods.
-ROM are generally easier to interpret than ML approaches and could help shedding light on the physics involved. \cite{MCA} developed a ship-motion prediction algorithm based on the minor component analysis, providing better prediction accuracy than neural networks (NNs) and auto-regressive (AR) models.
-To overcome the effect of the non-linearity and non-stationarity of ship-motion data, some hybrid forecasting approaches have been developed based on the empirical mode decomposition \cite{AR-EMD-SVR,EMD-ARG-LSTM,EMD-SVR,EMD-GPR,EMD-CNN-GRU}, that is used to decompose the data time series into a couple of intrinsic mode functions (IMF) and a residue, where each IMF represents a specific frequency component contained in the original signal; then a prediction model (e.g., AR, support-vector regression, Gaussian process regression, or RNN) of each component is built, implementing short-term prediction and than aggregating the predictions of all decomposed components.